 How Do You Add House Rules to Your Airbnb Listing?

-Adding house rules to your Airbnb listing is simple and ensures you are protected by set expectations you define for your guests.
+Adding house rules to your Airbnb business is simple and ensures you are protected by set expectations you define for your guests.

-To add house rules to your Airbnb listing, follow these steps:
+To add house rules to your Airbnb, listing page, follow these steps:

-- Go to Policies and Rule.
-In this menu, you will find the House Rules option
+- Go to Policies and Rules.
+In this menu, you will find the House Rules option.

 You can change or update these rules at any time.
 However, if a guest has already booked your listing, they will only be expected to observe the rules listed at the time of their reservation – so make sure your rules are in place before accepting booking requests!

-Knowing what house rules to include on your Airbnb listing is critically important.
+Knowing what to include in your Airbnb rules is critically important.
 You do not want to overlook anything, as these rules will ensure a guest treats your property according to your standards.

 Keep in mind that your house rules will also determine what circumstances or situations you can file a claim for against guests.
 Having a thorough set of house rules helps you make sure guests stay in line and that your property is protected in any bad incidents.

-Below are 15 essential topics to cover in your Airbnb house rules, including important considerations for each:
+Below are 15 essential rules and topics to cover in your Airbnb listings, including important considerations for each:

 Parties and Events